tsuru/tsuru/docs/using/services.rst

 The output from ``service-list`` above says that there are two available
 services: "elastic-search" and "mysql", and no instances.
-To create our MySQL instance, we should run the command `service-add`:
+To create our MySQL instance, we should run the command `service-instance-add`:

 .. highlight:: bash

 ::

-    $ tsuru service-add mysql db_instance
+    $ tsuru service-instance-add mysql db_instance
     Service successfully added.

 Now, if we run ``service-list`` again, we will see our new service instance in